 It is a town settled in a most unfortunate place.
 When the plot of land was settled hundreds of rests ago the founder of the town recognized the area for its unique weather.
 This man was also a crazy person.
 It was madness to settle there.
 That did not stop him and his crazy wife from doing so.
 He took a seat on a large stone and declared the area his, leaving his ancestors to suffer the town’s frustrating conditions.

 The village is covered with the thickest blanket of mist in all of Porce.
 In other regions mist exists as a morning phantom, leaving only bright dew drops in its wake.
 In this village the mist stays and never clears.
 It carpets the ground, suffocates the plants, and clouds the sky.
-Each member of the community has several accidental collisions with objects and people every day.
+Each member of the community has several accidental collisions with objects and folk every day.
 They’ve stubbed their toes so many times that they eventually started tipping their shoes with metal plates, which they go through quickly as the mist rusts them day and night.

 Curiously, it does not have the same effect on the ground even though that is made of metal as well.
-The land has doomed its people to insecurity as metal ground is not the best for cultivation.
+The land has doomed its folk to insecurity as metal ground is not the best for cultivation.
 The town’s main exports are the bropato plant and tough blue shellfish that thrive in the mist as if they were lathers below the water, growing on fences, gutters, doorways, your favorite pair of metal-tipped shoes, or the sleeping heads of your elderly relatives.

 The livestock are threatened by wet fur, which causes a horrid assortment of fungi to take up residence on their skin.
 The animals moan and groan through the night, disturbed by the fact that there isn’t a dry patch to sleep on.

-This wakes the people who, in a rare historical instance, have worse lives than their animals.
+This wakes the folk who, in a rare historical instance, have worse lives than their animals.
 The mist fuses with their breath and makes thirst impossible.
 Many of the residents have never taken a drink.
 Their fingertips are always shriveled from the excess water.
 Until they managed to design clothes with internal passageways in the fabric, they were always soaked to the bone.
 Even now their garments aren’t the most comfortable.
 Their tunics channel the mist away from their body and send it spilling in small streams out of holes in the wrist fabric.
 The sound of footsteps is always followed by the trickling of droplets on metal.

 Many of them have not seen the world beyond the mist and are convinced that there isn’t anything out there.
 They manage to stay positive and happy even when they can’t see the positive thing that is four foams in front of them.
 Although the mist blinds them, they are also blind to the things worse than the mist that lurk beyond it.
 They consider it worthwhile to endure the toxic air in lieu of exploration.
 The emotions of choice are determination and a sense of familial responsibility that most accepted obligingly.